 A number of factors are driving growing interest in applying wildlife protective devices at vulnerable substations.
-One is the universal goal of maintaining high system reliability.
-Another relates to the consequences of animal interaction with energized structures, which are not just power interruptions but also potentially costly damage to expensive assets.
-It has been estimated that such risk at substations could be reduced by 80 per cent through selective application of welldesigned wildlife protection products.
+One, of course, is the universal goal of maintaining high system reliability.
+Another relates to the consequences of animal interaction with energized structures, which are not just power interruptions but also damage to expensive assets.
+Industry sources claim that such risk at substations could be reduced by 80 per cent through selective application of well-designed wildlife protection products.

-Yet another factor behind renewed interest in wildlife mitigation products relates to the potential for fines and penalties should protected species be electrocuted during phase-to-phase or phase-to-ground contact.
-Raptors typically have wingspans that place them at elevated risk of being involved in contact with energized equipment.
+Yet another factor behind the interest in wildlife mitigation products relates to the potential for fines should protected species be electrocuted during phase-to-phase or phase-to-ground contacts.
+Raptors, for example, typically have wingspans that place them at elevated risk of being in contact with energized equipment.
 This can become a problem at substations where clearances are determined by required flashover performance and not by the wingspans of local birds.
-In the western United States, for example, a large electric utility acknowledged responsibility in killing endangered eagles due to accidental electrocution.
-The utility was ordered to invest heavily in system upgrades intended to protect these birds.

-Wildlife protection devices now being offered have different designs and are made from a variety of polymeric materials.
-One of the keys to performance is good fit since power arcs travel through air and the gap between the creature and the live fitting is critical.
-Any crack or seam in a protective covering could allow a power arc through and the higher the voltage, the greater this risk.
-Wildlife behavior also requires good fit to achieve best long-term results.
-This is because bird nesting at substations attracts cats, snakes and other predators that can dislodge loose-fitting covers as they push to the nest.
+Wildlife protection devices being offered have different designs and are made from a variety of polymeric materials.
+One of the keys to good performance is fit.
+Since power arcs travel through air, the gap between creature and live fitting is critical.
+Any crack or seam in a protective covering could allow the arc through and the higher the voltage the greater this risk.
+Wildlife behavior also requires good fit for best results.
+For example, bird nesting at substations attracts cats, snakes and other predators that can dislodge loose-fitting covers as they push to the nest.
 They get electrocuted and the result is a costly outage.

-In the past, many wildlife protection devices tended to be made from relatively inexpensive PVC or EPDM but there has been growing use of more robust polymers such as EVA, silicone rubber or blends of polyurea that are better suited for power industry applications.
+In the past, wildlife protection devices were often made from inexpensive PVC or EPDM.
+But more recent years have seen more robust polymers such as EVA, silicone rubber or blends of polyurea that are better suited for power industry applications.
 These are offered as extruded sheets that can be cut in templates to fit whatever equipment is being protected or pre-molded in the factory to specific shapes.

 Another trend in this business is growing sales of wildlife protection devices directly to manufacturers of transformers, arresters, re-closers, etc., so that such equipment is already equipped with these at time of purchase.
 End users should always take care, however, since factory-installed caps can sometimes be sourced from companies with little experience in wildlife protection and may be made of materials that will not stand up many years in a demanding service environment.
 Utilities may therefore wish to work with their OEM suppliers of such equipment to specify exactly what they will need when it comes to factory-installed wildlife protective devices.

-Many in the wildlife protection business are not convinced that there are alternative solutions to covering up equipment where clearances are most at risk.
-Instead, they believe that the real alternatives to improved wildlife protection of equipment rely instead on restoration schemes and relays or reconfiguring structures to achieve extra spacing between phases and phase-to-ground.
-But implementing such solutions can prove costly and take time.
-The consensus is that reducing and eliminating the problem of wildlife interaction with power infrastructure can most practically be accomplished by covering exposed equipment at substations with specialized protection products.
+Those in the wildlife protection business claim that there are few if any alternative solutions to covering up equipment where clearances are most at risk.
+Instead, the real alternatives to improved wildlife protection of equipment rely on restoration schemes and relays or reconfiguring structures to achieve extra spacing between phases and phase-to-ground – solutions that can prove costly and take time.
+The consensus is therefore that reducing the problem of wildlife interaction with power infrastructure can most practically be accomplished by covering exposed equipment at substations with specialized protection products.

-Glenmore Substation in Kelowna, British Columbia offers a good example of a substation that has encountered its fair share of wildlife problems.
-Built decades ago, it is bordered on one side by a busy thoroughfare with lots of traffic, making it seem an unlikely candidate for such issues.
+Glenmore and Recreation Substations in Kelowna, British Columbia offer example of substations that have encountered wildlife problems over the years.
+Glenmore, built decades ago, is bordered on one side by a busy thoroughfare with lots of traffic, making it seem an unlikely candidate for such issues.
 Yet its rear faces a forested mountain ridge and trail where there are populations of squirrels and other rodents.
-This in turn has attracted large birds of prey with wingspans that can easily bridge clearances at Glenmore.
+This in turn has attracted large birds of prey with wingspans that easily bridge clearances.

-In regard to the broader goal of preventing animals from even entering, Glenmore and other targeted stations with past vulnerability to wildlife incursion are now part of an internal Field Study.
-As part of this research, each has recently been equipped with special ultrasonic devices whereby an electronic speaker emits sounds that are said to frighten small animals.
+Each station was equipped with special ultrasonic noise emitters to frighten small animals.
 Since rodents such as mice and squirrels hear at a frequency above 20 kHz, the noise emitted is inaudible to the human ear.
-Two different options are under study – an indoor version intended to keep mice and rats from establishing nests in control rooms and enclosed equipment and an outdoor version meant to keep squirrels and other small animals from approaching equipment such as transformers.
+Two different options have been studied – an indoor version intended to keep mice and rats from establishing nests in control rooms and enclosed equipment and outdoor versions meant to keep squirrels and other small animals from approaching equipment such as transformers.